 – Porto Protocol

 3sixty2 is a little wine producer from Marlborough committed to sustainable excellence and finding carbon offset solutions for areas in which we cannot eliminate/ reduce.

-New Zealand should be world leaders in reducing and offsetting greenhouse gas emissions in a cost-effective way, to demonstrate leadership in sustainability and climate change and reduce the environmental impact felt by most NZ wine regions.
-Beyond offsetting, we have a commitment to offering full transparency to our customers, of where the money for carbon offsets go; this is why we champion working with CarbonClick.
+New Zealand should be the world leader in reducing and offsetting greenhouse gas emissions in a cost-effective way, to demonstrate leadership in sustainability and climate change and reduce the environmental impact felt by most NZ wine regions.
+Beyond offsetting, we have a commitment to offering full transparency to our customers, regarding where the money for carbon offsets goes; this is why we champion working with CarbonClick.

 - We did a life cycle assessment for 3sixty2’s carbon footprint and got to what we expect is 80% accuracy.
 Over time the accuracy will increase.
 We then offset 200% of that footprint with CarbonClick.
-Every time a wine is bottled, or released to market, Alice offsets these wines on a per bottle basis per LCA.
+Every time a wine is bottled, or released to the market, Alice offsets these wines on a per-bottle basis per LCA.

 - Getting started somewhere is important.
 And although it is not perfect, provides a framework to improve from.

-- 3sixty2 has become the first wine company in New Zealand to achieve carbon positive status.
-My entire wine portfolio now commits to a 200% carbon offset every vintage.
+- 3sixty2 has become the first wine company in New Zealand to achieve carbon-positive status.
+My entire wine portfolio now commits to a 200% carbon offset for every vintage.

-- 3sixty2 was New Zealand wines only wine producer to make a finalist for Sustainable Business Network in 2020.
+- 3sixty2 was New Zealand’s only wine producer to make a finalist for Sustainable Business Network in 2020.

 - All wines have scored over 91 points from Master Sommelier, Cameron Douglas MS.

 - Being a little producer creates complications and weakens negotiation strength for sustainable provisioning.